 - Date you need to receive the materials

-- Whether you will pick up materials from the AT Research Lab (room 1180 Torgersen Hall) or have them returned by campus mail
+- Whether you will pick up materials from Assistive Technologies (room 1180 Torgersen Hall) or have them returned by campus mail

 - And attach file(s) for transcription

-We are able to produce Braille from any of the following accessible formats:
+We can produce Braille from any of the following accessible formats:

 - Apple Pages, Keynote*, Numbers